fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-8. The PosOperator receives a welcome e-mail about an hour later with general information and a link to change the password.
+8. The PosOperator receives a welcome E-Mail about an hour later with general information and a link to change the password.

-9. The PosOperator clicks on the link to change the password and changes his DATEV MeinFiskal password (see screenshot under point 4).
+9. The PosOperator clicks on the link to change the password and changes his _DATEV MeinFiskal_ password (see screenshot under point 4).
-The PosOperator can now use the services "DATEV Kassenarchiv online" and the "DATEV Kassenbuch-Schnittstelle".
+The PosOperator can now use the services *DATEV Kassenarchiv online* and order the *DATEV Kassenbuch-Schnittstelle* on his own.

 ## Troubleshooting

-- The PosDealer cannot sign the DATEV MeinFiskal user agreement for the PosOperator, as he is not authorized to do so.
-The PosDealer must contact the PosOperator to obtain the necessary authorization.
+- The **PosDealer** cannot sign the _DATEV MeinFiskal_ user agreement for the PosOperator, as he is not authorized to do so.
+The **PosDealer** must contact the PosOperator to obtain the necessary authorization.

+- The **PosDealer** does not succeed on onboarding and receives messages like "Prüfen Sie die Stammdaten".
+Switch to `Company` / `Master data` and check, if the **E-mail Address** contains no "+".
+Check further if the **name fields** do not contain a ".".
+Both would interrupt the onboarding.
+Also, check that **no blanks** have been entered before or after the values.
+Please note that the fiskaltrust.Portal supports up to 100 characters in the fields for **names**, but DATEV MeinFiskal accepts a maximum of 32 characters.

-- The PosDealer does not change the password in step 3 and can no longer log on to DATEV MeinFiskal as a PosDealer.
-After four days at the latest, the welcome e-mail is sent to the PosOperator.
-To continue the process with step 4, the PosDealer must contact the PosOperator to obtain the current password.
+- The **PosDealer** does not change the password in step 3 and can no longer log on to _DATEV MeinFiskal_ as a PosDealer.
+After four days at the latest, the welcome E-Mail is sent to the PosOperator.
+To continue the process with step 4, the **PosDealer** must contact the **PosOperator** to obtain the current password.

-- The PosDealer can no longer log on to DATEV MeinFiskal because he no longer has the login data.
-Therefore, he cannot request another e-mail for a password change on the DATEV MeinFiskal website on his own.
-This is only possible via the PosOperator once he has received the welcome e-mail with the link to change the password on the DATEV MeinFiskal website.
+- The **PosDealer** can no longer log on to _DATEV MeinFiskal_ because he no longer has the login data.
+Therefore, he cannot request another E-Mail for a password change on the _DATEV MeinFiskal_ website on his own.
+This is only possible via the PosOperator once he has received the welcome E-Mail with the link to change the password on the _DATEV MeinFiskal_ website.

-- The PosDealer cannot complete the linking process between fiskaltrust and DATEV MeinFiskal because the wrong user name (not the same e-mail address as for the fiskaltrust.Portal) was entered at DATEV MeinFiskal in step 6.
-Therefore, the PosDealer must contact the fiskaltrust support so that the incorrect link can be deleted.
+- The **PosDealer** cannot complete the linking process between fiskaltrust and _DATEV MeinFiskal_ because the wrong user name (not the same E-Mail address as for the fiskaltrust.Portal) was entered at _DATEV MeinFiskal_ in step 6.
+Therefore, the PosDealer must contact fiskaltrust support to delete the incorrect link.